Enable Use Source IP Mode

 By default, the Use Proxy Port option is enabled if the USIP mode is enabled.

-For more information about the Use Proxy Port option, see "Using the Client Port When Connecting to the Server."
+For more information about the Use Proxy Port option, see Configure the source port for server-side connections.

 At the command prompt, type one of the following commands: